polishCurl/chess_game/README.md

 be added without modifying the logic of the game.

-## Test-Drivern Development
+## Testing
-Each class has been unit-tested with 100% coverage.
+Each class has been unit-tested with ~100% coverage.
 Unit tests are implemented using the GoogleTest framework.
 Each interface has an associated mock created using the GoogleMock framework.
 Each class is tested using only the public APIs (with minor exceptions).